My story

 I have been all the way to Guernsey three times, first with all five of us when I was six (Star Wars at the cinema was a highlight), sixteen just with mum and dad (and a badly sprained ankle), and twenty-one on my own for just a couple of days while on holiday in Europe with a couple of friends.

-I lived in my birthplace of Palmerston North until I was five, and then we all moved to the Wellington region to a valley named Wainuiomata, where I went to my first school.
+We lived in my birthplace of Palmerston North until I was five, and then we all moved to the Wellington region to a valley named Wainuiomata, where I went to my first school.
 Then dad started a new job, so we moved to Christchurch, and we lived there for three years.

 Dad’s work then took us back to the lower North Island again, for a couple of years, specifically Lower Hutt, then Christchurch again for a short amount of time, then returning to Lower Hutt for six years from the age of eleven, then moving to Upper Hutt in 1990.